triton-inference-server/model_analyzer/docs/config.md

             - 4
             - 8
 triton_server_flags:
-    strict-model-config: False
+    strict_model_config: False
-    log-verbose: True
+    log_verbose: True
 ```

 **Important Notes**:
-1. The section name contains underscores `triton_server_flags` as seen in the example above.
-However the arguments themselves should contain hyphens as seen with `strict-model-config`.
-2. The Model Analyzer also provides certain arguments to the `tritonserver` instances it launches.
+* The Model Analyzer also provides certain arguments to the `tritonserver` instances it launches.
 These ***cannot*** be overriden by providing those arguments in this section.
 An example of this is `http-port`, which is an argument to Model Analyzer itself.